julioalex-rezende/ccf-app-samples/FSI_DEMO.md

 ## Context

-We are a Neutrino team
+We are Neutrino team, currently working on internal engagement with CCF team to
+- Upskill on CCF concepts and applications
+- Enrich developer experience by supporting documentation
+- Create new application sample

 ## What is CCF?